maths/stack-web/website_files/WebsiteDocs/WebsiteUpdates.md

 If you only need to make a minor update to a single page, e.g. adding confirmed dates to a listed event, then you can edit the files directly on github.
 This is the simplest way to contribute.
 All you need is a github account (step 1 below).
 Any proposed changes you commit will be reviewed by a colleague who has permissions to "push to the master branch", so you will not affect the live website immediately.

+Git and version control processes are widely documented online.
+Feel free to search for guides if you'd like a better understanding of version control.
+Two recommended sources are [Roger Dudler's git - the simple guide](https://rogerdudler.github.io/git-guide/) and [GitHub's About Git page](https://docs.github.com/en/get-started/using-git/about-git).

 ## Basic requirements

 In order to update the website you will need the following: